LOCAL FISH FUND

 The Solution

 The Local Fish Fund is designed to improve local retention of economic benefits from Alaska fisheries by facilitating transactions between established fishermen, emerging fishermen, and socially responsible investors.
-The Fund provides emerging fishermen with a down-payment for an initial quota purchase.
+The Fund provides emerging fishermen with a down payment for an initial quota purchase.
 Fund investors share with the fisherman in the annual value of the catch.
 Through this equity partnership, investors reduce the risk faced by new entrants to the fishery, while sharing in the upside as either fish stocks or prices improve.
 By helping a new generation of fishermen achieve equity in their local fisheries, the Fund seeks to spur the growth of infrastructure and services necessary to sustain rural society in the Gulf of Alaska.

 Local_Fish_Fund_05.jpg